LucaCanali/PerfSheet4/README.md

 Get started:

 - download the repo and open PerfSheet4_v3.7.3 in Excel
-- play with the provided examples:
+- get started with the provided examples:
   - use "Load" to import csv files from the example_data folder
   - use "Plot" to display data and experiment with the pre-defined graphs
+- run it on you Oracle DBs: gather AWR data and generate the plots:
-- gather AWR data from your DBs for visualization:
+  - option 1: run the AWR data extraction queries from Excel.
-  - option 1: run the queries from Excel, you will need Oracle instant client and ODBC driver installed
+    For this you will need the Oracle instant client and ODBC driver installed on the machine running PerfSheet4
-     - to install the ODBC driver, download from [Oracle instant client downloads](https://www.oracle.com/database/technologies/instant-client/downloads.html) and run `odbc_install.exe` (note you will need a 64 bit odbc if you use Excel 64 bit).
+     - to install the ODBC driver, download from [Oracle instant client downloads](https://www.oracle.com/database/technologies/instant-client/downloads.html)
+     - run `odbc_install.exe` (note you will need a 64 bit odbc if you use Excel 64 bit).
+     - configure "ODBC name" in the PerfSheet4 interface (check the name using the ODBC Data Source Administrator in Windows)
-  - option 2: extract AWR data from your DBs into csv files using the sqlplus scripts provided in sqlplus_scripts folder, then use "Load" button on PerfSheet4 to load the csv files for visualization with PerfSheet4.
+  - option 2: extract AWR data from your DBs into csv files using the sqlplus scripts provided
+     - browser the sqlplus_scripts directory and run the script/scripts of interest
+     - from the PerfSheet4 interface, use "Load" button to load the csv file for visualization with PerfSheet4.
 - **Getting started video: http://youtu.be/sdvx4zB-fvo**

 Blog entry: https://db-blog.web.cern.ch/blog/luca-canali/2015-02-latest-updates-perfsheet4-tool-oracle-awr-data-mining-and-visualization